WetHat/OnenoteTaggingKit/OneNoteTaggingKit/markdown/WetHatLab.OneNote.TaggingKit.HierarchyBuilder/PageNode/PageNode.md

 # PageNode constructor

-Create an internal representation of a page returned from FindMeta
+Initialize an internal representation of a page returned from FindMeta

 ```csharp
 internal PageNode(XElement page, HierarchyNode parent)